 Instagram growth for a small business is different from creator growth. 🏪

 You do not need everyone.
-You need the right local or niche people to trust you.
+You need the right local or niche people to understand what you do, trust the business, and remember you when they need the product or service.

 Make the profile useful